Pembrokeshire

 • Victoria Inn Roch SA62 6AW Telephone(01437) 710426

 This is now a Brew Pub.
 A little gem with views across St Brides Bay, this locals' pub offers a warm welcome.
 The inn was established in 1851 although parts are older, and it has retained much of its olde-worlde charm, with beamed ceilings and low doorways.
 The menu features home-made Welsh dishes made with local produce where possible.
-A range of core ales brewed in the microbrewery on site are available on tap, typically including NewgAle (Amber), Fine and Dandy (Pale Ale), Resolution (Porter), in cask and WOW (IPA), WD-90 (Pale ale) in keg.
+Eight regular ales brewed in the microbrewery on site are available on tap, typically including NewgAle (Amber), Fine and Dandy (Pale Ale), Resolution (Porter), in cask and WOW (IPA), WD-90 (Pale ale) in keg.
 Styles you may find on tap are their Black IPA, Raspberry Wheat beer, Blonde and other new additions.

 Winter/Low season opening may vary.
 Please call to check.